Da Nang

 Hoi An

-Hoi An’s Ancient Town is UNESCO-listed and consists of preserved 15th-19th century trading port buildings along the Thu Bon river.
-The combination ticket (VND 120,000) covers entry to a set of heritage houses, assembly halls, and museums.
-The town centre is pedestrianised in the evenings and very crowded in the July-August peak.
-Come in the morning for the market and the streets before tour groups arrive.
+Hoi An’s Ancient Town is UNESCO-listed: preserved 15th to 19th century trading port buildings along the Thu Bon river.
+The combination ticket (VND 120,000) covers heritage houses, assembly halls, and museums.
+The town is pedestrianised in the evenings and very crowded in July and August.
+Come in the morning for the market and the streets before the tour groups arrive.
+Da Nang to Hoi An by taxi costs around VND 250,000 to 350,000 (USD 10 to 14).

 Eating in Da Nang

-Mi Quang - yellow turmeric noodles with pork or shrimp, a small amount of broth, fresh herbs, and crushed peanuts and sesame rice crackers on top - is the regional speciality that you won’t find this well made anywhere else in Vietnam.
-Quan Mi Quang Ba Mua on Truong Thi Street costs VND 30,000-50,000 per bowl.
+Mi Quang – yellow turmeric noodles with pork or shrimp, a small amount of broth, fresh herbs, crushed peanuts, and sesame rice crackers – is the regional speciality that is not made this well anywhere else in Vietnam.
+Quan Mi Quang Ba Mua on Truong Thi Street charges VND 30,000 to 50,000 per bowl.
+Banh xeo (sizzling rice pancake with shrimp and pork, wrapped in mustard leaf and dipped in fish sauce) from the small restaurants in the Le Duan street area costs around VND 80,000 for two.